lhfowl/robbing_the_fed/README.md

 ```

 ![Teaser](teaser.png)
-*Batch of 64 ImageNet images reconstructed with imprint module containing 128 bins placed in front of a ResNet-18.
+*Left: batch of 64 ImageNet images.
+Right: Images reconstructed with imprint module containing 128 bins placed in front of a ResNet-18.
 Average PSNR: 70.94.*

 ### Abstract:
 Federated learning has quickly gained popularity with its promises of increased